LucasGallone/WestBroadcast-Encoder/README.md

 The encoders can be controlled remotely at any time via a secure web interface.
 An email alerts feature is also included to inform the user in the event of an incident (Silent streams or inability to connect to a streaming server).
 <br>
 <br>
-This broadcasting solution is entirely open source and is based on FFmpeg, as well as a Python script.
+This broadcasting solution, based on FFmpeg and a Python script, is entirely open source.
 <br>
 <br>
 WestBroadcast Encoder runs as a portable installer.
 This means you can use it anywhere, even from an external hard drive or a USB drive.